JoseLuisSR/awsmeter/README.md

 Before use `awsmeter` for the first time, complete the following task:

-* **AWS Account**: You need aws account to use his cloud compute services, it is free you only paid for the services used.
+* **AWS Account**: You need aws account to use their cloud compute services, it is free you only paid for the services used.
 [Steps to create and active new aws account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
   AWS has free tier for 12-months to use some products or services, more details [here](https://aws.amazon.com/free).
   You can use AWS products and services in different [regions](https://infrastructure.aws/) around the world, when sig-in you can choose the region you want.